engthiago/Onboxframework/docfx/tutorials/index.md

 ## How to Contribute

-Since the framwork is open source, feel free to fork the code, create log issues and make pull-requests.
-Constructive feedback is also highly appreciated.
+Since the framework is open source, feel free to fork the code, create log issues, report bugs, and make pull-requests.
+Documentation and step by step tutorials is where it mostly need contributions at this point, so if you are a specialist, please join in!!! 😃